ncatlab/nlab-content/pages/3/1/8/7/17813/content.md

 But the correct non-rational lift of the $\mathfrak{l}(S^4)$-coefficients

-will also have to be such that it somehow gives rise to [[nLab:twisted K-theory]]
+will also have to be such that it somehow gives rise to [[twisted K-theory]]

 under (double) dimensional reduction.
 This is still an **open problem**.